davidmstanleyjr/davipedia/README.md

 # davipedia

-This is search site.
-I fashioned it to look like Wikipedia site using the Wikipedia API.
+This is my Wikipedia search site.
+I fashioned it to look like the Wikipedia site using the Wikipedia API.
 I've always been curious about the Wiki API and I wanted to use it.
 Plus I wanted more experience making API calls and I wanted to use modules to import and export files.

 # Environment Setup